NEType24443/Vehicle-Crash-Detection-System/README.md

 	+ MAX232 ( RS-232 <-> TTL, used for controling the Mosfets )
 	+ IRF520 Mosfet ( 1, for toggling between using Li-ion and Motorcycle batteries)
 	+ 2N7002 (3, for  toggling between using Li-ion and Motorcycle batteries)
-	+ 1N4007 Diodes (3, To prevent Buck and Boost converter from taking power from the wrong end  and )
+	+ 1N4007 Diodes (3, To prevent Buck and Boost converter from taking power from the wrong end and getting a the 4.2V required for SIM800L Module)
 -------

 GSM Commands List